Tony Romo: 2012 season

-On Week 16 (December 23), despite Romo's four touchdown passes and 416 passing yards (on 26-for-43 passing), Dallas lost to the New Orleans Saints, 37–34, in overtime.
-Following that game, Dallas and the Washington Redskins faced off in Week 17 for the NFC East title, where Dallas lost 28–18.
+During Week 16, despite Romo's four touchdown passes and 416 passing yards (on 26-for-43 passing), the Cowboys lost to the New Orleans Saints, 34–31, in overtime.
+Following that game, Dallas and the Washington Redskins faced off in Week 17 for the NFC East title, where Dallas lost on the road by a score of 28–18.
 With overall 20-for-37 passing, Romo threw a total of three interceptions, including on Dallas' first two drives.
 With 5:50 left and down 21–10, Romo made a touchdown pass to Kevin Ogletree and two-point conversion pass to Dwayne Harris.
 After Dallas took over with 3:33 left down 21–18, Romo threw an interception to Redskins linebacker Rob Jackson, and Washington clinched the victory with another touchdown.
 Dallas finished the 2012 season with an 8–8 record and failed to make the playoffs for the third straight season.
-While his 19 interceptions led the league, he was credited with five fourth-quarter comebacks.
+While his 19 interceptions led the league, Romo was credited with five fourth-quarter comebacks.

 Following the season, the future of Romo's career was called into question.
 Mac Engel of the Fort Worth Star-Telegram commented: "Tony Romo has one year remaining on his contract, but the time has come for him to move on...He will be 33 in April of '13, and still has a few good years left but at this point he needs to go to another team that needs a quarterback."
 In a Fox Sports Southwest interview, Rick Gosselin of The Dallas Morning News also called Romo "not wired to win the last game of the season" especially "[i]f it means extending the season."
 Dan Graziano of ESPNDallas.com wrote that Romo's "record starts to become very hard to defend" due to "the oft-cited fact that he's got just the one playoff win in his entire career."